talkable/talkable-docs/source/advanced_features/track_methods.rst

 - Friend was already referred before and this is his subsequent event.
 In this case, this event is automatically attributed to the same Advocate as the previous one.
-- The method doesn’t apply to blacklisted emails and IP addresses.
+- The method doesn’t apply to blocked emails and IP addresses.